MichaelSheinman/short-story-generator/README.md

 boscombe tail r s wen .
 ```

-From the analysis of multiple output blocks, `sequence_length = 4` is the better hyperparameter choice.
+From the analysis of multiple output blocks, `sequence_length = 4` is the better hyperparameter choice because we get more consistent titles in terms of sentence structure and correct context.

 2. Tune `learning_rate`.